oneapi-src/oneAPI-samples/Frameworks/PyTorch/Getting-Started-Samples/PyTorch_HelloWorld/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
 This sample code shows how to get started with Intel Optimization for PyTorch.
-It implements an example neural network with one convolution layer, one normalizaion layer and one ReLU layer.Deverlopers can quickly build and train a pyTorch neural network using simple python code.
-In addition, by controlling the build-in enviornment variable, the sample attempts to show explicitly how Intel® DNNL Primitives are called as well as their performance during pyTorch model training and inference.
+It implements an example neural network with one convolution layer, one normalizaion layer and one ReLU layer.Deverlopers can quickly build and train a PyTorch* neural network using simple python code.
+In addition, by controlling the build-in enviornment variable, the sample attempts to show explicitly how Intel® DNNL Primitives are called as well as their performance during PyTorch* model training and inference.

+Intel-optimized PyTorch* is available as part of Intel® AI Analytics Toolkit.
+For more information on the optimizations as well as performance data, see this blog post http://software.intel.com/en-us/articles/intel-and-facebook-collaborate-to-boost-pytorch-cpu-performance.

 ## Key implementation details
 This Hello World sample code is implemented for CPU using the Python language.